qwiklabs-04/horizon-sdv/docs/workloads/android/environment/cf_instance_template.md

 ## Introduction <a name="introduction"></a>

-This pipeline creates (or deletes) Cuttlefish instance templates which are used by the Jenkins test pipelines to spin up cloud instances which are cuttlefish-ready and CTS-ready; these cloud instances are then used to launch CVD and run CTS tests.
+This pipeline creates (or deletes) ARM64 and x86_64 Cuttlefish instance templates which are used by the Jenkins test pipelines to spin up cloud instances which are cuttlefish-ready and CTS-ready; these cloud instances are then used to launch CVD and run CTS tests.

 During the process of creating an instance template, this pipeline also creates a custom image which is referenced by the created instance template.
 This image is created using the same naming convention as the instance template.